 THE ORIGINS OF HAB – A FOUNDERS STORY

-HAB Antibullying began life nearly three years ago after my sons bullying had become too much to bear.
+HAB Antibullying began life nearly four years ago after my sons bullying had become too much to bear.

 He has Aspergers Syndrome and other difficulties and had always been a target for the bullies, but in 2011, during the National Antibullying week, he was set upon by three students at his then school.
 They physically assaulted him and I had had enough.